dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage-VSMac.md

 ## Adding Search to a page

-In this tutorial, you are going to add search to the Index Page.
+In this tutorial, you're going to add search to the Index Page.
 By the end of this tutorial, you can search by genre and name.

 #### Open Pages/Movies/Index.cshtml.cs and replace OnGetAsync with the following: